deeagirl1/musefy-s6-frontnend/README.md

 # Technologies Used
 - SpringBoot: Backend microservices are developed using SpringBoot, a Java-based framework for building scalable and performant web applications.

-- React: Frontend is developed using React, a popular JavaScript library for building user interfaces.
+- React: Frontend is developed using React, a popular JavaScript library for building user interfaces, with TypeScript.

 - Docker: The app is packaged as Docker containers to facilitate easy deployment and scaling.